Ovlic/OBSClipper/README.md

 ---

-# 🎥 OBSClipper – Discord Voice Chat Clip Bot with OBS Integration
+# OBSClipper – Discord Voice Chat Clip Bot with OBS Integration

-OBSClipper is a Discord bot that listens for voice chat activity, interfaces with OBS to detect replay buffer saves, and sends clip messages to Discord—fully automated, context-aware, and permission-sensitive.
+OBSClipper is a Discord bot that listens for voice chat activity, interfaces with OBS to detect replay buffer saves, and sends clip messages to Discord.

 ---